11 Things Every First-Timer Must Know Before Visiting Iran

 6. Gender Segregation in Transportation

+While visiting Iran, as a first-time traveler, a culture shock would be gender segregation in Iran.
 Because of cultural matters, in Iran, men and women have their specified sections when it comes to public transportation.
-In buses and subways, there is a separate part for women to use, which are marked by signs and you can find them easily.
-If you are using subways or buses, remember to sit in the right section.
-Although most of the time the special cabins for women gets too crowded and it is ok to enter the other cabins.
+In buses and subways, there is a separate part for women to use, which are marked by signs, and you can find them easily.
+If you are using subways or buses, remember to sit in the right section and follow gender segregation rules.
+Although most of the time, the special cabins for women get too crowded, and it is ok to enter the other cabins.

 7. Eating in Public During Ramadan

-If you want to visit Iran during Ramadan, remember that the majority of Iranians are Muslims.
-They fast for one month, and they do not eat or drink anything from sunrise to sunset.
+If visiting Iran during Ramadan is your plan, remember that the majority of Iranians are Muslims.
+Therefore, they fast for one month, and they do not eat or drink anything from sunrise to sunset.
 This month is called Ramadan and is considered holy by Muslims, so to pay respect to those people who are fasting, others cannot eat or drink in public before sunset.

 8. Taking photos Near Security Stations

-It is totally okay and even interesting to visit unique places such as military stations and embassies because many of them have outstanding architectural designs.
+It is totally okay and even interesting to check out unique places such as military stations and embassies when you are visiting Iran because many of them have outstanding architectural designs.
 However, you cannot take photos or record any videos in those buildings that are still in use.
-Due to the high security of those places, the guards or the police will at least give you a notice and ask you to delete the photos and you may even get in trouble.
+Due to the high security of high security places, the guards or the police will at least give you a notice and ask you to delete the photos and you may even get in trouble.

 9. Prohibition of Using Drones in Iran

-Although bringing a drone to Iran is not forbidden; and the idea of using this unmanned aerial vehicle to capture the most breathtaking phenomena of Iran is tempting, it is better not to use your drone in this country.
+Although when you are visiting Iran, bringing a drone to this country is not forbidden; it is better not to use your drone in this country.